oracle-livelabs/analytics-ai/atom/provision/provision.md

 * An Oracle account
 * Access to the Chicago Region
-* Administrator permissions or permissions to use the Generative AI family, the AI services family, Digital Assistant, and Visual Builder
+* Administrator permissions or permissions to use the Generative AI family, the AI services family, Digital Assistant, Visual Builder and Identity Domains

 ## Task 1: Provision Oracle Digital Assistant